boardens/simple-pastebin/README.md

 ## Implementation

-Currently working on other major implementation like:
+Currently working on other major implementations like:
-- proxy execution, especially for hiding automations and preventing captcha security
+- proxy execution, especially for hiding multiples automations and preventing captcha security
 - paste gestion for connected members

 ## License